rj380-improvement/Coursera_coursework/README.md

-#Place where my code for coursera are stored
+# Place where my code for coursera are stored
-Python Data Sciences
+## Structure
-Django vue.js
+Python Data Science